ICICI Prudential Mutual Fund

 ICICI Prudential Mutual Fund is an Indian asset management company founded in 1993 as a joint venture between ICICI Bank and Prudential plc.
 It is the second-largest asset management company in India after the SBI Mutual Fund.

 History

-Origin
+The company was founded in 1993 as a joint venture between Indian ICICI Bank and UK insurance company Prudential plc.
+By 1998, it had two locations and six employees.

-ICICI Prudential Mutual Fund's corporate headquarters are in the Bkc in Mumbai.
-It has grown from two locations and six employees in 1998 to over a thousand employees across 120 locations and more than 1.9 million investors in 2016.
+ICICI Prudential Mutual Fund's corporate headquarters are in the Bandra Kurla Complex in Mumbai.
+As of 2016 it had grown to over a thousand employees across 120 locations with more than 1.9 million investors.

+As of September 2018, ICICI Pru MF, with an average assets under managements of Rs.
+468,192.92 Crores, has been a major contributor to shaping India's CRISIL rating system.

 Products and services

-The AMC manages significant Assets under Management (AUM) in the Mutual Fund segment across asset classes.
+The asset management company (AMC) manages significant Assets Under Management (AUM) in the Mutual Fund segment across asset classes in India.
 The AMC also caters to Portfolio Management Services and Real Estate Division for investors, spread across the country, along with International Advisory Mandates for clients across international markets.